-During a three-week hiatus from touring with Rick Nelson’s Stone Canyon Band, Randy Meisner embarked on a brief stint as a session musician.
-This work remains some of the most overlooked in his discography.
+In December 1969, while still a member of Rick Nelson’s Stone Canyon Band, Randy Meisner embarked on a brief stint as a session musician.
+One of these sessions was Waylon Jennings’ first L.A. album, Singer Of Sad Songs.

-Between December 8th and December 19th, 1969, he played on two albums that were turning points in the careers of the artist.
+Between December 8th and December 19th, 1969, Randy Meisner played on two albums that were turning points in the careers of the artist.
 The first was James Taylor’s Sweet Baby James.
-Although Randy plays bass on only two songs (“Country Road” & “Blossom”), he would later say that playing on this album was one of the highlights of his career.1 The second was the thirteenth album by one of country music’s original outlaws, Waylon Jennings.2
+Although Randy played bass on only two songs (“Country Road” & “Blossom”), he would later say that playing on this album was one of the highlights of his career.1 The second was the thirteenth album by one of country music’s original outlaws, Waylon Jennings.2

 By all accounts, Jennings’ Singer Of Sad Songs, was recorded in true outlaw fashion.
-Jennings refused to record the album in Nashville (only the title track was recorded in Nashville), like all other RCA country artists at the time.
-Instead, he recorded the album at the RCA studios on Sunset Boulevard in Los Angeles, using local L.A. musicians, one of which was Randy Meisner.
-It’s worth noting here that Jennings, who was first and foremost a guitarist, did play bass a couple of times early in his career, most notably for Buddy Holly & The Crickets (the famous story goes that Jennings gave up his airplane seat to the Big Bopper, J.P.
-Richardson, who died in the crash that also killed Holly and Ritchie Valens.)
-So, Jennings knew a little something about bass players.
+Unlike all other RCA country artists at the time, Jennings refused to record the album in Nashville (only the title track was recorded in Nashville).
+Instead, he recorded the album at the RCA studios on Sunset Boulevard in Los Angeles using local L.A. musicians, one of which was Randy Meisner.
+It’s worth pointing out here that Jennings, who was first and foremost a guitarist, did play bass a couple of times early in his career, most notably for Buddy Holly & The Crickets.
+In fact, it was Jennings, who gave up his airplane seat to the Big Bopper, J.P.
+Richardson, who died in the crash that also killed Holly and Ritchie Valens.
+So, he may have recognized a skilled bass player in Randy.
 Also on the session were Randy’s fellow bandmates from The Stone Canyon Band and The Poor: guitarist Allen Kemp and drummer Pat Shanahan.3 The other musicians were former Cricket, Sonny Curtis, on guitar and fiddle, Carl Walden on harmonica, and Don Randi on piano and harpsichord.

 Below: RCA session info for Singer Of Sad Songs.
 Not sure what “hac” stands for next to Randy’s name.
 The instruments for Allen Kemp and Pat Shanahan are mixed up.
 Kemp played guitar, Shanahan played drums.

-Producing the album was Lee Hazlewood, who had just written and produced “These Boots Are Made For Walkin'” for Nancy Sinatra (1967), which he had originally offered to Waylon to record.
-He also produced the first and only album for the International Submarine Band, a group formed by then-unknown, Gram Parsons.
+The producer of Singer Of Sad Songs was Lee Hazlewood, who had just written and produced “These Boots Are Made For Walkin'” for Nancy Sinatra in 1967, which he had originally offered to Waylon to record.
 Hazlewood had a reputation for being belligerent in the studio.
 One artist said of him: “He’s a son-of-a-bitch.
 He picks on musicians and yells at everybody.”
 According to former Cricket, Sonny Curtis, Waylon wasn’t happy with Hazlewood or his own performance.
 “We rushed it too much.
 We worked eighteen hours one session without stopping because we were behind.”
 Waylon was also suffering from a bad case of laryngitis.4

-Randy plays bass on ten of the albums eleven tracks (except for the title track, which was not recorded in L.A.)
-Although uncredited with any background vocals on the album, his high voice is unmistakable on Waylon’s cover of the Rolling Stones’ “Honky Tonk Woman,” especially on the line, “Honky Tonk girl.”5 Listen for yourself:
+Randy plays bass on ten of the albums eleven tracks (except for the title track, which was not recorded in Los Angeles).
+Although uncredited with any background vocals on the album, his high voice is unmistakable on Waylon’s cover of the Rolling Stones’ “Honky Tonk Woman,” especially on the line, “Honky Tonk girl.”
+6 Listen for yourself:

 1.)
 “Sick & Tired” (This is the second track on the album and the first with Randy.
 His bass line on this song is nothing short of hot):